Kuki Inpi: Background

 The traditional system of government of the Kuki people was called Kuki Inpi.
 It had an upper house, called Upa Inpi, and a lower house, called Haosa Inpi.
 Both of them were made up of Kuki clan chiefs ("Phung Upas") and village chiefs ("Kho Haosas").
 The king of Tripura was the symbolic head of the government, referred to as "Kumpi".
 (Note: "Kumpi" is often translated as "emperor".
 But the real position of the king of Tripura was symbolic, similar to that of Caliph for Muslim communities in the pre-modern times.)

 After the advent of the British colonial rule, the Kuki Inpi government became dormant, even though the village chiefs continued to function in their traditional roles.
 The Kukis believe that, after the independence of India and Myanmar, the governments of these nation-states failed to safeguard the Kuki populations.
 It is said that between 1990 and 1998, 360 Kuki villages were destroyed and 900 Kuki people were killed, across the states of Tripura, Manipur, Nagaland, Assam and Chin State.
 This crisis led to the revival of the Kuki Inpi organisations at district and state levels, which function as civil society organisations.

-Organisation
+Kuki Inpis at state and district levels

-The present organisation of Kuki Inpi was revived on 29 June 1993 at the Kuki Inn in Imphal.
-A Kuki tribal leaders meeting, attended by 232 leaders, voted to revive the organisation under this name, rejecting other proposed titles such as "Kuki Security Council" and "Kuki Zomi Council".
-The organisation named "Kuki Inpi Manipur" was formed on this occasion.
+The state-level organisation of Kuki Inpi in Manipur was revived on 29 June 1993 at the Kuki Inn in Imphal.
+A meeting of Kuki tribal leaders attended by 232 people, voted to revive the organisation under the name "Kuki Inpi Manipur", rejecting other proposed titles such as "Kuki Security Council" and "Kuki Zomi Council".
 Similar organisations were soon formed in the states of Nagaland, Assam and others.
-Kuki Inpis were also formed in Delhi and the United States to serve the expatriate Kuki populations.
+Kuki Inpis were also formed in Delhi and the United States to serve the migrant Kuki populations.

 An apex body of Kuki Inpis called "Kumpipa" was also formed, with a president Athong Limthang Sompijang.
 The Kuki Inpi of Nagaland distanced itself from the other Kuki inpis.

 Kuki Inpi Manipur is headed by Ch.
 Ajang Khongsai in 2023.

 There are also district-level Kuki Inpis in Manipur.